EricDarve/NLA/content/Stability of the LU factorization.md

 \neq A
 $$

-If we solve the linear system using the numerical approximations to $L$ and $U$, we will get the wrong result.
+If we solve the linear system using numerical approximations to $L$ and $U$, we will get the wrong result.

 A computer program cannot store all the digits of $\epsilon^{-1}$.
 If $\epsilon^{-1} \approx 10^{20}$, $\pi$ appears around digit 20.
 If you store only 16 digits of $\epsilon^{-1}$, there is no room to store $\pi$.